-Dinner consists of a main cooked dish with a vegetarian alternative and desert.
+Dinner consists of a main cooked dish with a vegetarian alternative and dessert and there is also the option of a well-stocked salad bar.
 Dinner is supervised by the houseparents, Gap Tutors and house prefects.

 Boarders may bring their own tuck.
 Pupils may keep their tuck in their rooms and should have a safe lockable storage box to keep it in.
 Pupils in School Cottage keep their tuck in boxes in the kitchen.
 Snacks may include: hot drinks, bread, cheese, ham and a variety of preserves.